flairNLP/fundus/docs/how_to_contribute.md

 since we didn't specify yet where to look for articles.

 #### 5.
-To work, your newly added source has to specify a location where to look for articles.
-Right now fundus has support for reading sitemaps or rss feeds.
+Your newly added source has to specify a location where to look for articles.
+Right now, fundus has support for reading sitemaps or RSS feeds.
 You usually find sitemaps for the news source you want to add at the end of `<your_news_source_domain>/robots.txt` or through a quick google search.

 In our case jumping to the end of `https://www.latimes.com/robots.txt` gives us the following information.